Does Stress Cause Acne? The Connection Between Stress and Breakouts

 • Increased oiliness

-Stress and hormonal acne are closely connected, but they are not exactly the same thing.
+Stress-related flare-ups and hormonal acne can overlap, but they are not the same thing.

 Tips to Manage Stress and Acne

-Stressful periods are not the time to experiment with multiple new products.
+Stressful periods are not the best time to introduce several new products at once.

 Instead, focus on: